-- Obtaining management's assessment of the going concern status and long-term viability of the Group and evaluating management's method of assessing going concern in light of market volatility and the present uncertainties such as the impact of COVID-19. - Challenging management's assumptions and judgements made, such as revenue and expenditure against historic information. - Assessing managements stress testing forecasts which included the impact of poor economic conditions on income arising from the investment portfolio and the ability to cover expenditure and interest payments under these conditions.
-We considered these stressed scenarios against the performance in 2020 in which poor economic conditions had occurred to determine the appropriateness of the stress test and the effect on going concern.
+- Obtaining management's and the Directors' assessment of the going concern status of the Group and evaluating the method of assessing going concern in light of market volatility and the present uncertainties such as the impact of Covid-19 and the war in Ukraine. - Challenging the assumptions and judgements made, such as forecast revenue and expenditure against historic information. - Assessing the stress testing forecasts which included the impact of poor economic conditions on income arising from the investment portfolio and the ability to cover expenditure and interest payments under these conditions.
+We considered these stressed scenarios against the performance in 2021 in which poor economic conditions had occurred to determine the appropriateness of the stress test and the effect on going concern.